stake-dao/votemarket-proof-toolkit/README.md

 - `proofs/main.py`: Main interface for generating proofs
 - `votes/main.py`: Functions for querying votes and campaigns
 - `shared/`: Utility functions and shared constants
+- `Makefile`: Various commands for interacting with the toolkit, including proof generation and data retrieval